wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-windows-tutorial.md

 >[AZURE.NOTE] For requirements and troubleshooting tips, see [Connect to an Azure virtual machine with RDP or SSH](https://msdn.microsoft.com/zh-cn/library/azure/dn535788.aspx).

-1. If you haven't already done so, sign in to the Azure Management Portal.
+1. If you haven't already done so, sign in to the Azure portal.

 2. Click your virtual machine on the dashboard or click on Virtual Machines and select it from the list.